danielcranney/profileme-dev/README.md

 # ProfileMe.dev

-ProfileMe.dev helps developers create an awesome GitHub profile in minutes.
+ProfileMe.dev helps developers create an amazing GitHub profile in minutes.

 ## Demo

 A live version of this project can be found at https://www.profileme.dev.

 ## Features